 How Payment Orchestration Empowers Car Payments

-This has advantages for every party dealing with the system.
-For you, this means that you can maintain integration with the PSPs at one place in the system instead of many.
+This has advantages for every party, that operates within said system.
+For you, this means that you can maintain the PSP integrations at one central spot in the system instead of many.
 For your clients, it hides the complexity of dealing with many different PSPs.
 And for end-users this culminates in a seamless recurring user experience during the checkout for any of your services.

 Moreover, keeping your technology in-house lets you decide about checkout flows, user experience, feature updates, supported payment methods, and currencies according to your own business needs.
 You choose what to build and when to launch.